SeaBa55/code-quiz/README.md

 Promot for initials and save results for highscore (JSON), else there is option to quit (restarts without saving)

 ## Wish List

+Removed highlighted border around next and prev button when on next question after having pressed either button previously

+Replace control buttons event listeners with on event listener using the parent class "controls".
+Better practice moving forward as it is less taxin on memory and cleaner to debug/ look at.

+Consolidate the "foreach" loops that create the multiple choise buttons within startQuiz, nextQuest, and prevQuest functions into one function to tidy up javascript.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.